Polaris0110/honeytrivedi-project-showcase/README.md

 ---

->  **Note**: Code for all projects is kept private to maintain API key security and deployment configs.
+>  **Note**: Code for all projects is kept private to maintain security and deployment configs.
 Access can be shared upon request.